Sheffield Cathedral in partnership with the University of Sheffield

 Is Hope Hopeless?

-11 July 2017 - Robert Stern (Department of Philosophy, University of Sheffield)
+11 July 2017 - Professor Robert Stern (Department of Philosophy, University of Sheffield)

 Hope is traditionally identified as one of the key ‘theological virtues’, alongside faith and love or charity, which are distinguished from the ‘cardinal virtues’.
 Many philosophers have also made hope central to their work, including Kant and the American pragmatists Charles S. Peirce and William James.